dominicpalmer/dominicpalmer.org/_posts/2021-07-25-cpp-vscode.md

 <h4 id="overview">Overview</h4>
 <p class="article-text">
-  With sufficient time spent on initial setup and configuration, VSCode can work well as a primary editor for C++ projects.
-  It might not be as lightweight as Vim, but VSCode's flexible configuration model makes is relatively straightfoward to work with.<br><br>
+  With enough time spent on setup and configuration, VSCode can work well as an IDE for C++ projects.
+VSCode's flexible configuration model makes is straightfoward to work with.<br><br>

   These are some notes on one way of getting set up.
 </p>

 <h4 id="baseline">Baseline</h4>
 <p class="article-text">
-  Assuming you have the official
+  Assuming the official
   <a class="article-text-link" href="https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools">C/C++ VSCode extension</a>
-  installed, the very first thing you'll want to do is set the default include path in your global
+  is installed, we first need to set the default include path in the global
   <code class="article-text">settings.json</code>.
-If you have libraries on disk you use frequently enough to warrant
+If there are libraries on disk used frequently enough to warrant
-  being visible to all of your projects (whether they're linked or not), this is the place to list them:
+  being visible to all projects (whether they're linked or not), this is the place to list them:
 </p>

 <pre class="article-text"><code class="language-json">"C_Cpp.default.includePath": ["path-one", "path-two"]
 </code></pre>

 <p class="article-text">
-  For every C++ project you work on, you'll also want to create a workspace
+  For every C++ project worked on, we'll also want to create a workspace
   <code class="article-text">.vscode/c_cpp_properties.json</code> to store project specific configuration details such
   as the <code class="article-text">intellisenseMode</code>, <code class="article-text">includePath</code>,
   <code class="article-text">compilerPath</code> and <code class="article-text">cppStandard</code>.<br><br>

-  Make sure that each project's <code class="article-text">c_cpp_properties.json</code> includes the default
+  Each project's <code class="article-text">c_cpp_properties.json</code> should include the default
   <code class="article-text">includePath</code> defined in <code class="article-text">settings.json</code>.
 This way, the
   default path will be searched in addition to any project specific paths.
 Also ensure that the
   <code class="article-text">c_cpp_properties.json</code> configuration aligns perfectly with whatever tooling is being
   used for the project.
-The <code class="article-text">intellisenseMode</code> needs to be spot on here, else VSCode may give misdirected warnings about missing headers.
+The <code class="article-text">intellisenseMode</code> needs to be spot on, else VSCode may give misdirected warnings about missing headers.
 </p>